DigiBatt/bmgen/README.md

 A working installation of Python >= 3.10 and pip is required.
 The web version also requires npm.

-The bmgen package can be downloaded from the Gitlab server:
+The bmgen package can be installed using pip:

-    pip install --index-url https://token:glpat-pNBLCU7BiNexQJA6GVNh@git.isea.rwth-aachen.de/api/v4/projects/2105/packages/pypi/simple bmgen

-Alternatively, the package can also be installed from its sources:

-    git clone git@git.isea.rwth-aachen.de:ESS/testing/bmgen.git
+    git clone git@github.com:DigiBatt/bmgen.git
     cd bmgen
     pip install -e .